-Representations on Policy CF3: Loss of a Community Facility Number of representations on policy: 2 Objection: 0 Support: 1 Comment: 1 Issues Raised Fareham Borough Council Response Objections None.
+Representations on Policy CF3: Loss of a Community Facility Representations on Folloy of S. 2003 of a Community Facility Number of representations on policy: 2 Objection: 0 Support: 1 Comment: 1 Issues Raised Fareham Borough Council Response Objections None.
 None.
 Support The Theatres Trust Welcomes and Supports this Policy.
 Support Noted.
 Comment In order to be effective, Draft Policy CF3 needs to provide the necessary Added. flexibility to respond to the changing needs of public services providers to continue to ways of providing for such services, including the loss of a facility no longer needed.
 On this basis, the current draft Policy CF3 is considered unsound as it is not effective in recognising the role of public services and how they function.
 The requirement for a 12-month marketing assessment to prove that a facility is surplus to requirements can be inappropriate and unhelpful to public service providers such as the County Council.
-The "loss"

-of any County Council facility is preceded by a considered assessment that, where it provides a statutory public service, includes an alternative provision strategy that will satisfy criteria (a), (b) and (c) of the draft Policy.
+The "loss" of any County Council facility is preceded by a considered assessment that, where it provides a statutory public service, includes an alternative provision strategy that will satisfy criteria (a), (b) and (c) of the draft Policy.
 In order for Policy CF3 to be sound, it is recommended that it is amended to distinguish between commercially-run and publicly-owned or managed community facilities as set out below.

-New and Existing Community Facilities:

-- 1. Development proposals for new and/or expanded community facility infrastructure will be permitted where: - a.
-They demonstrate a local need; - b.
-The scale of the proposed infrastructure is proportionate to the local area; - c.
-There has been prior local community engagement; - d.
-They are accessible and inclusive to the local communities they serve; and - e.
-Appropriate consideration has been given to the shared use, re-use and/or redevelopment of existing buildings in the host community. - 2.
-Development proposals that would result in the loss of, or have an unacceptable adverse impact upon, an existing community facility, will not be permitted unless: - a.
+New and Existing Community Facilities: New and Existing Community Facilities.
+Development proposals for new and/or expanded community facility infrastructure will be permitted where: a.
+They demonstrate a local need; b.
+The scale of the proposed infrastructure is proportionate to the local area; c.
+There has been prior local community engagement; d.
+They are accessible and inclusive to the local communities they serve; and a.
+For commercially run community facilities, evidence is provided of a robust marketing community of at least 12 market that clearly demonstrates there is - a.
 For commercially run community facilities, evidence is provided of a robust marketing campaign of at least 12 months that clearly demonstrates there is no market demand for the existing use or an equivalent community use; or - b.
 For community- or publicly-owned or managed facilities, it can be robustly demonstrated that there is a lack of need for the existing facility, or an equivalent community use, or - c.
 Alternative community facilities are provided that are accessible, inclusive and available without causing unreasonable reduction or shortfall in the local service provision.